The Personal Fitness Merit Badge: Your Ultimate Guide in 2026

 1a II) Why preventive habits (such as exercising regularly) are important in maintaining good health, and how the use of tobacco products, alcohol, and other harmful substances can negatively affect our personal fitness

-Preventative habits such as regular exercise and a healthy diet will keep your body in peak condition.
+Preventive habits such as regular exercise and a healthy diet will keep your body in peak condition.
 With a healthy body, it’ll be easier for you to avoid getting sick.
-If you do become sick, preventative habits will also help you to recover more quickly.
-Some preventative habits include:
+If you do become sick, preventive habits will also help you to recover more quickly.
+Some preventive habits include:

 • Regular cardiovascular exercise.

-• Maintaining a healthy and well-balanced diet according to MyPlate guidelines (See my cooking merit badge guide here).
+• Maintaining a healthy and well-balanced diet according to MyPlate guidelines.

 • Keeping your weight at a healthy level to reduce strains and stress.